noamteyssier/paraseq/README.md

 To distribute processing across multiple threads you can implement the `ParallelProcessor` trait on your arbitrary struct.

+For an example of a single-end parallel processor see the [parallel example](./examples/parallel.rs).

 ```rust
 use std::fs::File;
 use paraseq::{